cloudmesh/cloudmesh-installer/FAQ.md

 The reason is that dependent on the answer we will ask you to simply restarts as this is the easiest.

+## I folloed the one line installer but it did not work

+There may be a dependency issue between older installs.
+You could try to uninstall all cloudmesh packages including the eggs you find. the egs you can find with

+    pip install cloudmesh-installer
+    cloudmesh-installer local purge ~

+Just delete them and do the install via the cloudmesh-installer instead.
+However the curl install should work after you purge the old versions.
+If not, let us know.

+See `Install on a bare machine`

 ## Install on a bare machine